 If the Trust is straightforward, we may propose a fixed charge.
 Where the Trust is more complex, our costs will be calculated by reference to the time we spend on the matter.

-Before you commit to using our services, we will provide an estimate of charges and you can see details about how our charges are calculated, so you are able to make an informed decision.
+Before you commit to using our services, we will provide an estimate of charges and you can see details about how our charges are calculated and approximate timescales, so you are able to make an informed decision.

 To discuss your financial situation in confidence, call 0191 5666500 and speak to our friendly experts or contact us to request a call back.